 The parameter that is used when running a paid advertisement.

 Note: When someone clicks the link, the UTM parameters that you have used will appear in the search bar.
-Keep the parameters clean and polite and avoid sensitive information or passwords.
+Keep the parameters clean and avoid sensitive information or labels.

 Though it can seem like a ton of work at first, once you start creating UTM parameters for your links, it becomes routine and can feel like second nature.
 There are a few ways you can make the process more streamlined.